atikul-islam-sajib/GPCGAN/README.md

 ## Usage

-Explain how to use the software.
-Provide examples of commands and their explanations.
+Examples of commands and their explanations.

 ```bash
 python /path/to/GPCGAN/src/cli.py --help